treyz1999-lgtm/CardGamePlus/docs/architecture.md

 - Persisting Cards
 - Reconstructing runtime Card objects

-Cards are created from one immutable Card template plus zero or more unlocked Effect templates.
+Cards are created from:

+- One immutable Card template
+- Zero or more unlocked Effect templates

 ---